Jos Ilagan

 “Yes,” Martin said while nodding his head.
 “My blokes are checking further with the Security Service.”

-“Why referred him to MI5?”
+“Why did you refer him to MI5?”

 “I told you, he’s British.”